march1993/libswh/README.md

 * Easy to decouple

-   It is okay to compile entire library, but it should be also possible to use only several header and source files of this library.
+   It is okay to compile entire library, but it should be also possible to use only several header and source files from this library.

 * No warning generated